-Of course, the ideal is to work with a software provider that offers a “hardware-neutral platform”.
+Of course, the idea is to work with a software provider that offers a “hardware-neutral platform”.

-This is the case of DEXMA’s EMS, which integrates a few hundred devices.
+This is the case of Spacewell Energy (Dexma)’s EMS, which integrates a few hundred devices.
 In fact, we consider it as “neutral”, because if your device can’t be found on our platform, we can create a new integration without any problem.
 In fact, any hardware can be virtually integrated into our energy analysis platform.

-3. Do your Buildings already a BMS or BAS already installed?
+3. Do your Buildings already have a BMS or BAS already installed?

 Let’s now clarify a common misconception about BMS/BAS and EMS.
 Facility managers and energy professionals use these terms interchangeably but they are different.